 They both, as humans often do in Purdom stories, have some advanced degree of control over their nervous systems.
 While he’s trying to prolong Larina’s sexual pleasure, Vostok’s mind begins to wander.
 He thinks not only about his past, but, suspecting Fuchida’s men are even then surrounding the house and preparing to kill him out of suspicion, starts to run elaborate political, military, and economic simulations in his head.
 (He reminded me of the fascination the protagonist of Purdom’s “Fossil Games” also has for those sort of simulations.)

 The story ends with Vostok thinking they were both now fighting the only fight that mattered – the fight to stay human.
 The last line is “He pressed her against the couch and held her while she writhed.”
 Earlier in the story’s climax, “she shuddered”.
-But, in typical Purdom fashion, that and “writhed” are ambiguous words and could designate not some cliched tranformation of rape to erotic bliss, but discomfort and pain and terror for Larina.
+But, in typical Purdom fashion, that “writhed” is an ambiguous word and could designate not some cliched tranformation of rape to erotic bliss but discomfort and pain and terror for Larina.
 It is only Vostok that makes the statement that what he is doing is a fight for both.
 Larina does not voice agreement.

 It is another exploration of Purdom’s fascination with how advanced humans, able to control their biology, would deviate from us and whether that’s a good thing.
 It could also be viewed as a metaphor (though Purdom seems to eschew science fiction as a metaphorical tool) for a social split along generational lines, vitality and youth and poverty and ignorance and passion vs. wealth, cunning, and survival.